Snakybo/Clicked/README.md

 2. Cast on my target
 3. Cast on myself.

 This will dynamically target the correct unit and find the first one that is valid.
-When used in a macro this will look similar to: `/cast [@mouseover, exists] [@target, exists] [@player] Holy Light`
+When used in a macro this will look similar to: `/cast [@mouseover,exists] [@target,exists] [@player] Holy Light`

 Clicked supports a variety of relevant units out of the box: